HeizerSpider/Deep-Learning-Journey/README.md

 The bias thus represents the y-intercept, without it the graph would always pass through the origin, and hence the line would be a poorer fit.
 Input layer can be given biases by introducing an extra input.
 Value of the bias is treated as an extra weight and is learned and adjusted by the neuron to minimize the cost function.
+(Randomly initialized, just like weights)

 <b>ii) Activation function</b> to determine if the resulting sum (from input signal) should